-- Applies expert clinical knowledge into best practice models utilizing relevant data to analyze midwifery outcomes. - Identifies gaps between evidence and practice and considers potential solutions to bridge gaps. - Analyzes the process for health policy development, influential factors, and the impact of policy on clinical practice. - Collaborates as an effective team member to promote positive change in the healthcare of women, neonates, and infants up to two months of age. - Utilizes information systems and other technologies to improve the quality and safety of healthcare for women, neonates, and infants up to two months of age. - Identifies appropriate use of resources to manage a healthcare practice.
+- Applies expert clinical knowledge into best practice models, utilizing relevant data to analyze maternity and neonatal outcomes. - Identifies gaps between evidence and practice and considers potential solutions to bridge gaps. - Analyzes the process for health policy development, influential factors, and the impact of policy on clinical practice. - Collaborates as an effective team member to promote positive change in the healthcare of women and neonates up to six weeks after birth. - Utilizes information systems and other technologies to improve the quality and safety of healthcare for women and neonates up to six weeks after birth - Identifies appropriate use of resources to manage a healthcare practice.